stephane/box-somfy-dio/README.md

 transmitter commonly sold have a 433.92 MHz crystal.
 You can buy 433.42 Mhz crystal and change it with a bit of soldering.

+The program connects to the Wi-Fi network to communicate with your installation's MQTT server.
+The ESP's serial port displays information or debugging messages.

+## Compilation and upload in ESP8266

+Copy the file `config-default.h` to `config.h` and edit it for your settings (

+In the Arduino IDE, add support for the board:

+1. `File > Preferences`
+2. in field `Additional Boards Manager URLs`: `http://arduino.esp8266.com/stable/package_esp8266com_index.json`
+3. in the menu `Tools > Board > Boards manager`, install the board ESP8266 [version 2.4.1 to have the board WeMos D1 R2 & mini].
+Don't use the last version 2.7.4!
+4. select the board WeMos D1 R2 & mini ou LOLIN (WEMOS) D1 R2 & mini.
+5. select the Port and speed 115200 bauds of the serial monitor.

+## How to pair a SOMFY cover

+After downloading the code in your box:

+1. Press the PROG button on the remote control of one of the your equipment, the shutter will make a back and forth movement up/down
+2. Send a "p" message to the MQTT server with the corresponding topic to the equipment
+3. Send a "u", "d" or "s" message to raise, lower or stop the shutter.

+The rolling code value is stored in the EEPROM, so that you don't loose count of your rolling code after a power off or reset.

 ## History

 The code is based on the reverse engineering described in <https://pushstack.wordpress.com/somfy-rts-protocol/>.